 As a result of Jason’s dedication and efforts to help fellow gamers, Anxiety Gaming was founded as a 501(c)(3) Mental Health Non-Profit, dedicated to the education and treatment of Mental Health Issues within the Gaming Community.
 To date, Anxiety Gaming has helped 22,000 individuals get the therapy they need to improve their lives.
 In 2018, Jason rebranded the organization to Rise Above the Disorder in means to continue his mission to provide free mental health care with compassion and integrity for the wellness of all people from all backgrounds.

 Anxiety Gaming hosted a charity event called Legends vs Dragons where Imagine Dragons got to play face to face against 5 of the top League of Legends players.
-We raised over $125k, and had over 100k viewers, and held as the largest charity event on twitch for many years.
+We raised over $125k and had over 100k viewers.
+This event is held as the largest charity event on twitch for many years.

 Anxiety Gaming rebranded to Rise Above the Disorder.
 Rise Above the Disorder was born to offer help and wellness to everyone of all backgrounds.